 Getting Around Baltimore

-The best way to get around in Baltimore is by car, whether it be your own or a rental; most visitors use the agencies at the Baltimore-Washington International Thurgood Marshall Airport (BWI).
-A range of taxis and shuttles are also available to drive you the 10 miles north from the Airport to the city's downtown area.
-Once you get in, you can try the public transit systems, run by the Maryland Transit Administration (MTA), which offer a convenient and cost-effective way to navigate the city.
+The best way to get around in Baltimore is via car, whether it be your own or a rental; most visitors use the agencies at the Baltimore-Washington International Thurgood Marshall Airport (BWI).
+A range of taxis and shuttles are also available to drive you the 10 miles north from the airport to the city's downtown area.
+Once you get there, you can use the public transit systems, run by the Maryland Transit Administration (MTA), which offer a convenient and cost-effective way to navigate the city.
 The MTA offers bus, Metro Subway, Light Rail and MARC train services, along with the Charm City Circulator, a free bus service introduced in 2010 that connects visitors to a variety of popular attractions.

 You'll find that Baltimore's public transportation system, run by the Maryland Transit Administration, offers an easy and affordable way to get around town.
 Single one-way fare tickets for use on local buses and 90-minute rides on the Light Rail cost $1.80; one-way fare tickets for the Express Bus cost $2.30; and fare for commuter buses and MARC train service depends on destination and route.
 A day pass is also available for $4.20.
 (If you plan to take the bus, keep in mind only exact change is accepted.)
 If you're planning to visit for longer than a day or two, you can also purchase a weekly pass for $20 that allows for unlimited travel from 12 a.m.
 Sunday to 3 a.m. the next Sunday.

 Purchasing a $10 CharmCard – a plastic, rechargeable public transportation ticket – affords you the convenience of not having to worry about supplying exact change.
 Plus, it's easy to add extra fare to the card at all MTA ticket vending machines.